2017 Puerto Rico leptospirosis outbreak: Outbreak

-An outbreak of leptospirosis may have affected survivors in the weeks following the hurricane.
-The bacterial infection is contracted through water contaminated with animal urine, with an incubation period of 2 to 30 days.
-Since large areas of Puerto Rico were without tap water, residents were forced to use other sources of water that may have been contaminated, such as local streams.
+Following the hurricane, large areas of Puerto Rico were without tap water, forcing residents to use other sources of water, such as streams.
+Since leptospirosis is contracted through water contaminated with animal urine, it is possible this is how people contracted the disease.
 By October 23, four people were suspected to have died from the disease, while 74 others were suspected to be infected.
-There were 18 confirmed cases, 4 confirmed deaths, and 99 suspected cases by 7 November.
-Puerto Rico averages 5 cases of leptospirosis per month under normal conditions.
-Despite the possibility of an outbreak, officials did not deem the situation dire.
+There were 18 confirmed cases, 4 confirmed deaths, and 99 suspected cases by November 7.
+This was a rapid increase from Puerto Rico's typical average of 5 cases of leptospirosis per month.
+Despite the possibility there had been an outbreak, officials did not deem the situation dire.
+Researchers in public health found that the hurricane response used inconsistent reporting systems, making it harder to detect new cases.

 In July 2018, CNN, in collaboration with the Center for Investigative Journalism (CPI), published an online article in which seven disease experts reviewed an official Puerto Rico government mortality database.
-The experts all agreed that, since the records listed such a large number of confirmed cases of leptospirosis, Puerto Rico officials should have declared an "epidemic" or an "outbreak" after Hurricane Maria.
 The data reviewed included 57 laboratory-confirmed cases of leptospirosis in 2017.
 Of those, 54 of them were reported after Hurricane Maria made landfall on 20 September 2017.
 The number of laboratory-confirmed cases amounted to at least a three-fold increase in cases compared to 2016 and 2015.
+The experts all agreed that, since the records listed such a large number of confirmed cases of leptospirosis, Puerto Rico officials should have declared an epidemic or an outbreak after Hurricane Maria.